 The Company invests in equity and debt securities of private and public companies.
 The Company evaluates its interests in these entities to determine whether they meet the definition of a variable interest entity (VIE) or a voting interest entity (VOE) and whether the Company is required to consolidate these entities.
-A VIE is consolidated by its primary beneficiary, which is the party that has both 1) the power to direct the activities that most significantly impact the economic performance of the VIE and 2) a variable interest that absorbs losses or receives benefits from the VIE that could potentially be significant to the VIE.
-To determine whether a variable interest that the Company holds could potentially be significant to the VIE, the Company considers both qualitative and quantitative factors regarding the nature, size and form of the Company's involvement with the VIE.
-In general, the parties that make the most significant decisions affecting the VIE (management and representation on the Board of Directors) and have the right to unilaterally remove those decision-makers are deemed to have the power to direct the activities of a VIE.
+A VIE is consolidated by its primary beneficiary, which is the party that has both 1) the power to direct the activities that most significantly impact the economic performance of the VIE and 2) a variable interest that could potentially be significant to the VIE.
+To determine whether a variable interest that the Company holds could potentially be significant to the VIE, the Company considers both qualitative and quantitative factors regarding the nature, size, and form of the Company's involvement with the VIE.
 The Company will reconsider whether an entity is a VIE and whether the Company is the primary beneficiary of the entity upon the occurrence of certain types of events.
-The determination of the primary beneficiary of a VIE requires significant management judgment.
-As of December 31, 2022, the carrying values of the Company's consolidated VIEs' total assets and total liabilities were \$320.6 million and \$1.6 million, respectively.
-Additionally, as of December 31, 2022 the carrying value of the Company's investments in unconsolidated VIEs was \$377.9 million.
+The determination of the primary beneficiary of a VIE requires significant management judgement.

-We identified the primary beneficiary determination for the Company's VIEs as a critical audit matter due to the complexity of the accounting principles related to the determination of the primary beneficiary of a VIE and the significant judgment required by management in evaluating the Company's role in establishing the VIE, their ongoing rights and responsibilities and identifying which party, if any, has power over those activities.
+We identified the primary beneficiary determination for the Company's VIEs as a critical audit matter due to the complexity of the accounting principles related to the determination of the primary beneficiary of a VIE and the significant judgment required by management in evaluating the agreements and structure of the investments in determining the primary beneficiary of a VIE.
 This required a high degree of auditor judgment and an increased extent of effort, including the involvement of professionals with consolidation accounting expertise, when performing audit procedures to evaluate the Company's determination of whether it is the primary beneficiary for its VIEs.